Mansa Musa: Wealth

+The idea of a West African monarch being the wealthiest in the world predates Mansa Musa by over 300 years; Ibn Hawqal (951) stated: “The king of Ghana is the wealthiest king on the face of the earth because of his treasures and stocks of gold extracted in olden times for his predecessors and himself.”
+He goes on to describe the same empire’s oppressive need for imported salt.

-The wealth of the Mali Empire did not come from direct control of gold-producing regions, but rather trade and tribute.
+The wealth of the Mali Empire did not come from direct control of gold-producing regions, but rather from trade and tribute.
+These trade routes extended as far south as the Akan Forest in the modern country of Ghana, which was formerly known as the Gold Coast (not to be confused with the Ghana Empire).
+In the late 15th century, the Portuguese were obtaining 400-550 kilos (880-1,200 pounds) of gold per year from this region through trade.
+The earliest city of the Akan people was Bono Manso and was an important trade connection with Djenné.
 The gold Musa brought on his pilgrimage probably represented years of accumulated tribute that Musa would have spent much of his early reign gathering.
 Another source of income for Mali during Musa's reign was taxation of the copper trade.

-According to several contemporary authors, such as Ibn Battuta, Ibn al-Dawadari and al-Umari, Mansa Musa ran out of money during his journey to Mecca and had to borrow from Egyptian merchants at a high rate of interest on his return journey.
+According to several contemporary authors, such as Ibn Battuta, Ibn al-Dawadari and al-Umari, Mansa Musa ran out of money during his journey to Mecca and had to sell property and borrow from Egyptian merchants at a high rate of interest on his return journey.
 Al-Umari and Ibn Khaldun state that the moneylenders were either never repaid or only partly repaid.
 Other sources disagree as to whether they were eventually and fully compensated.

-Character
+Appearance and character

+According to Ibn Kathir, "He was a handsome young man."
+Ibn Habib al-Halabi, a contemporary of Ibn Kathir, described Musa as a "young man, brown-skinned, with a pleasant face and handsome appearance."

 Arabic writers, such as Ibn Battuta and Abdallah ibn Asad al-Yafii, praised Musa's generosity, virtue, and intelligence.
 Ibn Khaldun said that he "was an upright man and a great king, and tales of his justice are still told."